 - When radiators have been used excessively to dry clothes

 Basically, air molecules are larger when they are warm and so they can hold more atmospheric moisture.
 When the air cools the molecules reduce in size and so are unable to hold the same amount of moisture, and therefore deposit the excess moisture on the surrounding surfaces.
-Visually this can appear as actual moisture and wet to the touch, or as black spot penicillium mould.
-Both can have detrimental affects to the internal finishes and the spores of the mould can manifest themselves permanently in the wall plaster.
+Visually this can appear as actual moisture and wet to the touch, or as black spot mould.
+Both can have detrimental affects to the internal finishes and the spores of the mould can manifest themselves on the wall plaster or other surfaces.

 Condensation damp can also be a health hazard especially to those who already have respiratory health problems.

 Dealing with Condensation